microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgGroupConversationThreadPostAttachmentUploadSession.md

 }

 # A UPN can also be used as -UserId.
-New-MgUserMessageAttachmentUploadSession -UserId $userId -MessageId $messageId -BodyParameter $params
+New-MgBetaUserMessageAttachmentUploadSession -UserId $userId -MessageId $messageId -BodyParameter $params
 ```

-This example shows how to use the New-MgGroupConversationThreadPostAttachmentUploadSession Cmdlet.
+This example shows how to use the New-MgBetaGroupConversationThreadPostAttachmentUploadSession Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).